 Perhaps one of the most controversial dietary topics amongst whole foodies today, aside from grain, is cow’s milk.

-On the other, there are those that say milk, regardless of it being raw, is not meant for human consumption.
-These folks point out that human beings are the only mammals that still consume milk after infancy, and the digestive characteristics of a calf are very different than that of a human’s, hence not an appropriate fit.
+On the other, there are those that say all types of milk, regardless of it being raw, is not meant for human consumption.
+These folks point out that human beings are the only mammals that still consume milk after infancy, and the digestive characteristics of a calf are very different than that of a human’s — hence, not an appropriate fit.

 Cows fed GMO grain, pumped up with antibiotics and hormones, and kept in subpar, inhumane conditions produce commercial milk that is by far the easiest variety to consider unhealthy for consumption.
 That this milk is devoid of nutrients is one factor; however, many whole food activists and nutritionists consider it actually to be harmful to one’s health.

 - It lacks any of its original, fresh creamy taste that was the stamp of cow’s milk when it first was discovered as a consumable.

 - Some who are accustomed to fresh-farmed raw milk say they can even taste the chemicals in commercial milk.